-How to Avoid Injury While Playing Basketball
+How to Prevent Injury While Playing Basketball

 With basketball, as well as all sports, prevention of injury is key.
 To prevent foot and ankle injuries, the player needs the right kind of foot support.
 A good quality basketball shoe as well as taping up your ankle before a game can go a long way for staying on the court.
 To prevent hip and thigh injuries, do some good stretching and warming up before the start of every game and practice.
 For your knees, the best prevention is building stronger leg muscles.
 Working out when you are off the court will help strengthen the muscles that support the knee joint.
 Also, if your knees are prone to injury, always wear a knee brace when playing.